- American Physical Society Sites

-To recognize outstanding leadership and/or achievements of scientists in upholding human rights.
+This prize recognizes outstanding leadership and achievements of scientists in upholding human rights.
 The Prize consists of $10,000 and an allowance for travel to the meeting of the Society at which the Prize will be presented.
-It is intended that the Prize be awarded every other year, at a general meeting of the American Physical Society.
+It is intended that the Prize be awarded biennially, at a general meeting of the American Physical Society.

 The Sakharov Prize is named in recognition of the courageous and effective work of Andrei Sakharov on behalf of human rights, to the detriment of his own scientific career and despite the loss of his own personal freedom.
 The Prize is endowed by contributions from friends of Andrei Sakharov.

-The prize normally will be awarded to one or more physicists, but scientists in other fields may be eligible if the selection committee feels their qualifications are appropriate.
+This Prize normally will be awarded to one or more physicists, but scientists in other fields may be eligible if the selection committee feels their qualifications are appropriate.
 Nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline.

 Deadline: Thursday, June 1, 2023

 The nomination package must include:

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.